Ogombo-collins/Risk-Modeling-using-Monte-Carlo-Simulation/README.md

 # Risk-Modeling-using-Monte-Carlo-Simulation
 CFI-BIDA Program Course detailing how to model risk using Monte Carlo Simulation in Python Monte Carlo simulation aid us in understanding the risk of uncertainity in prediction and forecasting models.
-Monte Carlo simulations are commonly used to forcast stock prices.
+Monte Carlo simulations are commonly used to forecast stock prices.

 ## Learning Objectives